 In an accident, you can suffer a variety of injuries.
 Some are immediately apparent and others develop later, sometimes because of the injuries you initially suffered.
 Immediate injuries you can suffer include:

-Any other conditions you are at risk of suffering after your accident depend on the type of injury you initially sustained.
+Any other conditions you are at risk of suffering after your accident depends on the type of injury you initially sustained.
 For example, a dog bite can leave you facing a deep wound.
 If the bleeding is not stopped promptly, you can lose a significant amount of blood and potentially go into hypovolemic shock.
 The wound can also become infected, putting you at risk of developing sepsis, if it is not sterilized and treated properly.

 You can be permanently disabled by an injury.
 A few examples of this type of scenario include suffering from cognitive impairment resulting from a traumatic brain injury and being permanently paralyzed by a spinal cord injury.
-It is also possible to face mental health conditions after being injured in an accident, like developing post traumatic stress disorder because of the event or becoming depressed as you adjust to life with a permanent disability.
+It is also possible to face mental health conditions after being injured in an accident, like developing post-traumatic stress disorder because of the event or becoming depressed as you adjust to life with a permanent disability.

 Through a personal injury claim, you can pursue compensation for:

 The compensation you recover goes beyond your immediate financial needs.
-It can compensate you for the wages you will not be able to earn for the remainder of your career because of your injury-related disability and for the reduced quality of life you suffered because of the emotional trauma of being injured in an accident.
+It can compensate you for the wages you will not be able to earn for the remainder of your career because of your injury-related disability and for the reduced quality of life, you suffered because of the emotional trauma of being injured in an accident.

 Personal injury damages fall into two categories: